 Five ways The Elder Scrolls V: Skyrim can top Oblivion

-- Posted January 12th, 2011 at 18:53 EDT by Mike Harradence
+- Posted January 12th, 2011 at 18:53 EDT by Michael Harradence

 For all your fantasy RPG do’s and don’ts, developers needn’t look any further than The Elder Scrolls IV: Oblivion.
 On one hand, Bethesda’s 2006 opus is a technical master class, a smorgasbord of eye-watering aesthetics backed up by a sumptuous open-ended landscape ripe for the picking.
 Its core narrative—which sees players tracking down Tamriel’s lost heir and driving the dastardly Daedric forces back their fiery pits—serves as a mere toe-dipper in the fantasy romp’s rich, sprawling ocean of ample side quests, level-building and exploration.

 Ostensibly, The Elder Scrolls IV is your story; stitched and woven together by a series of irrevocable, life-changing decisions that ultimately concocts the compelling tapestry that is your life.
 The bifurcation of good and evil lies at your very feet for you to tread as you see fit.
 Do you adhere to the righteous rituals of a noble Knight or the unscrupulous antics of a slippery Thief?
 Is fame or infamy the name of your game?
 Does slitting someone’s throat in the dead of night come as natural to you as helping out some poor sod dispose of a gaggle of pesky Goblins?
 After dunking yourself in to Cyrodiil’s sprawling sandbox for a few days, you’re sure to find the answer to these questions and more.